gknight4/laravel-rest-jwt-demo/README.md

 Then jump down to the "test it out in Postman" items below.

-## Or, to *truly* start from scratch fire up a clean Docker container, with a couple of open ports:
+## Or, to *truly* start from scratch, fire up a clean Docker container, with a couple of open ports:

 docker run -p 8000:8000 -p 8022:22 --expose 8000 --expose 8022 -it ubuntu:18.04

+### note that these instructions can be followed on *any* Debian/Ubuntu machine, and don't *have* to be on most.
+If you already have reasonably current versions of PHP and MySQL, skip on down to "install composer".

 apt-get update
 ### install the basics